Contrasting Aphria (APHA) & The Competition

-Aphria (NYSE: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
-We will compare Aphria to related companies based on the strength of its analyst recommendations, profitability, earnings, dividends, institutional ownership, valuation and risk.
+Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
+We will compare Aphria to related businesses based on the strength of its profitability, analyst recommendations, risk, institutional ownership, dividends, earnings and valuation.

-This is a summary of current ratings and target prices for Aphria and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Aphria and its peers, as provided by MarketBeat.com.

 |Sell Ratings